Clamentos/FabRISC/src/spec/Section6.typ

             inset: 8pt,
             align: (x, y) => (left + horizon, left + horizon, left + horizon, left + horizon).at(x),
             stroke: 0.75pt,
+            fill: (_, y) => if(calc.rem(y, 2) == 0) { rgb("#eaeaea") },

             [#align(center, [*Short*])], [#align(center, [*Size*])], [#align(center, [*Description*])],

             [PC], [WLEN], [*Program Counter*: \ This register points to the currently executing instruction.
 This register is not privileged and is always mandatory.],

             [SR], [32-bit], [*Status Register*: \ This register holds several flags that keep track of the current status of the processor.
 This register is semi-privileged and is always mandatory.
-Depending on which modules are implemented, only certain bits must be present while the others can be ignored.
+Depending on which modules are implemented, only certain bits must be present while the others can be ignored and set to 0 as a default.
 The precise bit layout will be discussed in the next section.],

-            [VSH], [$2 + log_2("MXVL" / 8)$], [*Vector shape*: \ This register specifies the current vector configuration and is divided into two parts: the most significant two bits specify the size of the singular element, while the remaining least significant bits specify the number of active elements.
+            [VSH], [8-bit], [*Vector shape*: \ This register specifies the current vector configuration and is divided into two parts: the most significant two bits specify the size of the singular element, while the remaining least significant bits specify the number of active elements.
 Illegal configurations must generate the ILLI fault.
 This register is not privileged and is only needed when the system implements the VC module, otherwise the default vector shape must always dictate the maximum number of WLEN sized elements.],

             [VM1], [$1/8 "MXVL"$], [*Vector mask 1*: \ This register is the vector mask number 1.
 Each bit maps to a byte in the vector register bank.
 This register is not privileged and is only needed when the system implements the VF module.],